AlexsLemonade/training-modules/module-cheatsheets/scRNA-seq-advanced-cheatsheet.md

 ### `pheatmap` and `EnhancedVolcano`
 Read the `pheatmap` [package documentation](https://rdrr.io/cran/pheatmap/).

-Read the `EnhancedVolcano` [package documentation](https://rdrr.io/bioc/EnhancedVolcano/), and a vignette on its usage [**here**](https://bioconductor.org/packages/release/bioc/vignettes/EnhancedVolcano/inst/doc/EnhancedVolcano.html).
+Read the `EnhancedVolcano` [package documentation](https://rdrr.io/bioc/EnhancedVolcano/), and [vignette on its usage](https://bioconductor.org/packages/release/bioc/vignettes/EnhancedVolcano/inst/doc/EnhancedVolcano.html).

 | Library/Package      | Piece of Code      | What it's called    | What it does  |
 |----------------------|----------------------------|--------------------------------------------|--------------------------------------------------------------|